Answering Related Questions: Introduction

 \section{Introduction}

 At the end of a~talk or in everyday life, we can be asked three kinds of well-formed questions: \emph{easy} ones, to which we can quickly provide an answer, \emph{hard} ones, which we cannot directly address but are still able to mention something related, and \emph{very hard} ones, for which even the latter is beyond us.
 In this paper, we formalize the distinction between \emph{hard} and \emph{very hard} questions for computational problems.
-To agree on the meaning of ``\emph{related}'' we need to specify a~metric on the input space of the problem at hand, as well as a~radius---possibly depending on the input size---below which we are acceptably close to the original question.
+To agree on the meaning of ``\emph{related}'' we need to specify a~metric on the input space of the problem at hand, as well as a~radius---possibly depending on the input size---within which an instance is deemed acceptably close to the initial question.
 If the radius is the constant zero function, we are in fact solving the original problem.
 At the other extreme, if the radius is infinite, then we shall simply find a~trivially solvable instance; an easy task for most problems.
 It is then natural to determine how small this radius can be while keeping the meta-problem of ``sidestepping the question'' tractable.
-To a~first approximation, we call \emph{hardness radius} the supremum of the radius below tractability.
+Informally, we call \emph{hardness radius} the supremum of the radii below which the problem is intractable.

-This paper serves as a~theoretical basis for \emph{answering related questions} with the following motivations in mind.
+This paper serves as a~theoretical basis for \emph{answering related questions}, exemplified on central NP-complete graph problems, with the following motivations in mind.